 Registration Information Sheet.
 A form prepared for each student that lists personal information, advising information, registration times and financial and nonfinancial bar information.

 The Sanger Learning Center provided academic support for all students.

 Courses designed for first-year students on topics of contemporary interest.
 A Signature Course will introduce you to great faculty members and to some of UT's unique resources, while also honing your skills as a college student.

 The group of six buildings on the South Mall.

 Grassy area to the south of the Tower by Littlefield Fountain.

 Speedway Ave. between 24th and Inner Campus Drive.
 Not uncommon to find free food here.

-The Student Services Building is where you can find many student resource offices, including University Health Services and the Office of Financial Aid.
+The Student Services Building is where you can find many student resource offices, including University Health Services.

 Student Accounts Receivable

 Student Accounts Receivable manages financial services, including: CASH and the What I Owe page.
 The What I Owe page is used for student fees related to tuition, housing, health services, and New Student Orientation.